-Last but not least, data brokers buy information from each other and merge it with their own records.
+Last but not least, people-search sites buy information from each other and merge it with their own records.
 They then enrich your profile with this new data.
 But it’s not always a seamless process.

-Nick Shershan, OneRep developer and data processing expert, claims that “Merging databases and matching scattered information from numerous sources into one profile is a challenging technical task.
+Mikalai Shershan, Onerep’s CTO, explains that “Merging databases and matching scattered information from numerous sources into one profile is a challenging technical task.
 Errors happen from time to time.
-This is how you find irrelevant information attributed to you in a so-called profile of yours on Whitepages or get a bad ‘reputation score’ on Mylife.”
+This is how you find irrelevant information attributed to you in a so-called profile of yours on Whitepages or get a bad ‘reputation score’ on MyLife.”

 What do they do with my data?

 They give it away!
-That’s right.
-Information brokers sell your personal data to organizations that care to learn about you—like your potential employer or your bank, for example.
+Information brokers sell your personal data to organizations that care to learn about you — like your potential employer or your bank, for example.

-Things get even less comfortable when you realize that data brokers (who prefer to call themselves people search websites or people finder services) also list your data on sites open to the public.
+Things get even less comfortable when you realize that data brokers — who, in fact, prefer to be called people-search websites or people-finder services — also list your data on sites open to the public.